hugo-sid/hugo-blog-awesome/exampleSite/content/en/posts/table-of-content/index.md

 To disable ToC globally, simply ignore the `toc` parameter or set it to `false`.

+## Enable table of content on certain posts

+To enable ToC on certain posts set parameter `toc` to `true` in post settings.

+    ```yaml
+    ---
+    title: How to enable table of content
+    date: 2023-05-02
+    toc: true
+    ---
+    ```

 ## Disable table of content on certain posts

 To disable ToC on certain posts, you have to follow two steps.